Twinklebear/Twinklebear.github.io-jekyll/_posts/2019-11-20-the-sbt-three-ways.md

 # Interactive SBT Builder

-Now that we've discussed the how the SBT works and what parts of the SBT, instance and trace ray setup are similar or different between the RTX APIs, lets do some hands on activities!
-Using the interactive tool below you can build a shader binding table, setup a scene, set the trace ray parameters and see which hit groups are called for the different geometries.
-Use this tool to explore different possible configurations for the SBT, scene and trace ray parameters to get a better understanding of how the different parameters can be combined for different renderer and scene configurations.
+Now that we've discussed the how the SBT works and what parts of the SBT, instance, and trace ray setup are similar or different between the RTX APIs, let's do some hands-on activities!
+Using the interactive tool below you can build a shader binding table, setup a scene, set the trace ray parameters, and then see which hit groups are called for the different geometries.
+Use this tool to explore different possible configurations for the SBT, scene, and trace ray parameters to get a better understanding of how the different parameters can be combined for different renderer and scene configurations.

 Here are some suggested configurations to try setting up:

 - A "standard ray tracer" as shown in Figure 2 with two ray types, primary and occlusion.
-    Each geometry should have a hit group record for each ray type, and there should be a miss record for each ray type.
+    Each geometry should have a hit group record for each ray type and there should be a miss record for each ray type.
 - A [ray flags only](/graphics/2019/09/06/faster-shadow-rays-on-rtx) style ray tracer, with only primary ray hit groups for geometry, but both primary and occlusion miss shaders.